fullzer4/System/README.md

   archinstall
 ```

-in the options i prefer to use this settings for my enviromment:
+### In the options i prefer to use this settings for my enviromment:
 <br>
 In 'Drivers': is use ext4 format without /home partition
 <br>